-Component I Component II Component III Component IV General Education Supporting Courses Major Other Options and Competency 37-48 credits credits vary with major; they are included in the credit 30-48 credits minimum Students choose one of credits vary, depending on the number of credits earned in Requirements total of Component III these: Components I, II and III 0-6 credits of English competency 0-3 credits of mathematics competency Preparatory and methods courses appropriate to the major (usually supporting courses).
+Component I Component II Component IV Component I Component II Component III Component IV General Education Supporting Courses Major Other Options and Competency 37-48 credits Requirements credits vary with major; they are included in the credit total of Component III 30-48 credits minimum Students choose one of these: credits vary, depending on the number of credits earned in Components I, II and III 0-6 credits of English competency 0-3 credits of mathematics competency Preparatory and methods courses appropriate to the major (usually supporting courses).
 1. Interdisciplinary major (minimum of 30 credits in the major; 24 of these credits must be at the upper level) Courses to bring total credits to minimum of 120 degree credits required for graduation such as: four course writing emphasis OR 1.
 Minor or additional minor in 37-39 credits of breadth consisting of: 2.
-Disciplinary major (minimum of 30 credits in the major; 24 of these credits must be at disciplinary or interdisciplinary program the upper level)

-- 3 credits of fine arts

-- 9 credits of humanities

-- 9 credits of social sciences

-- 10-12 credits of natural sciences

-- 3 credits of ethnic studies

-- 3 credits of world culture studies
+Disciplinary major (minimum of 30 credits in the major; 24 of these disciplinary or interdisciplinary program 3 credits of fine arts 9 credits of humanities 9 credits of social sciences 10-12 credits of natural sciences 3 credits of ethnic credits must be at the upper level) plus Interdisciplinary minor (minimum of 18 credits; 12 of these credits must be at the upper level) 2.
+Other specific professional program 3.
+Electives 4.
+Other possibilities to be designed with an adviser studies • 3 credits of world OR Minimum Requirement: culture studies 3.
+Professional degree (either Bachelor of Science Nursing, 120 degree credits